git/git.github.io/rev_news/drafts/edition-88.md

   strategies have code to avoid "doubly transitive [directory] renames".
-Such renames happen when, for example, on one side of the merge a directory named "A" is renamed to "B", while on the other side "B" is renamed "C".
+Such renames happen when, for example, on one side of the merge a directory named "A" is renamed to "B", while on the other side "B" is renamed to "C".

-  The code to avoid "doubly transitive [directory] renames" is fooled when a leading directory of a directory is renamed though.
+  However, the code to avoid "doubly transitive [directory] renames" is fooled when a parent directory of a directory is renamed.
 For example if on one side a directory named "A" is renamed to "B", while on the other side a leading directory of "B" is renamed to "C".
-That still wouldn't have quite been enough to trigger this bug, though.
-It also required adding a file into directory A on one side and a file with the same name into directory B on the other.
+That still wouldn't be quite enough to trigger this bug, though.
+It also requires adding a file into directory A on one side and a file with the same name into directory B on the other.

-  Junio Hamano, the Git maintainer, thanked Elijah for his continued support of the merge strategy, and noticed that at least the code is not "making a silent mismerge" in this special case, and that the recursive strategy can be used as a fallback.
+  Junio Hamano, the Git maintainer, thanked Elijah for his continued support of the merge strategy, and noticed that at least the code was not "making a silent mismerge" in this special case, and that the recursive strategy could be used as a fallback.

   Elijah replied that he was glad the recursive strategy worked for Glen but noted that it didn't work with his minimal reproduction